cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 ## The sources

-The sources are determined by setting the variable `lmake.manifest`.
+The sources are determined by setting the variable `lmake.manifest` and/or `lmake.extra_manifest`.
+Both are concatenated to make the actual list of sources.

+The helper functions defined in [lib/lmake/sources.py](../../lib/lmake/sources.py) can be used to define these variables.
+By default :

+- If `lmake.manifest` is not set or is empty, it is set to `lmake.sources.auto_sources()`.
+- If `lmake.extra_manifest` is not set, it is empty.

 Sources are files that are deemed as intrinsic.
 They cannot be derived using rules as explained in the following section.